pyflosic/pyflosic/README.md

 - *VERSION.md*: The version of PyFLOSIC you have acquired.
 - *src/*: Contains the source files for PyFLOSIC.
 - *examples/*: Contains useful examples to get started with PyFLOSIC.
-- *doc/*: Can provide additional information in addition to the examples.
+- *doc/*: Can provide additional information on the code features.
 - *utils/*: Utilities that are useful for PyFLOSIC.
 - *test/*: Contains a version control test.
 - *LICENSE*: APACHE2 license file.